Cops stopped me for suspected drunk driving and it’s raining out. Where will I do field sobriety tests?

 OWI stops and inclement weather don’t mix, do they?
 If a law enforcement officer pulls you over for suspected drunk driving and it’s raining out, surely your field sobriety test performance will be impacted, right?
 And that’s especially the case if it’s snowing out.
 Fortunately for drivers, Wisconsin courts have determined the answer to this question.
 And as this area of law continually updates, our drunk driving defense attorneys will surely keep clients updated.

 If you face drunk driving charges in Wisconsin, you could face significant penalties.
 These could include a driver license suspension, along with financial penalties, jail time, or prison time.
-In certain circumstances, you’ll lose your drive license forever.
+In certain circumstances, you’ll lose your driver license forever.
 It’s certainly important that you hire an experienced, aggressive drunk driving attorney to defend you.
-At Meyer Van Severen, S.C. you’ll meet some of the best drunk driving attorneys in the state.
+At Van Severen Law Office you’ll meet some of the best drunk driving attorneys in the state.
 Finally, contact us at (414) 270-0202 immediately for help.

 Why does the weather matter for an OWI stop?

 After police stop you for suspected drunk driving, frequently they require you to complete a battery of field sobriety tests.
 The purpose of those tests is to determine whether or not you appear to be under the influence of alcohol or drugs.
 That conclusion, along with other observations by law enforcement, lead to the decision of whether or not they arrest you.